Published in

 “The eye can never arrive at a perfect knowledge of the interval between two objects employing the linear perspective alone, if not assisted by the perspective of colors.
 Let the colors vanish in proportion as the objects diminish in size, according to the distance.”

 The Battle of Anghiari portrays a battlefield of history.
 As part of the Duke of Milan’s campaign to expand his Tuscany possessions, Florentine troops supported by the Pope fought the Milanese army in the medieval hilltop town of Anghiari, in the province of Arezzo.
-Leonardo, though made the preliminary sketch an absolute masterpiece, but he didn’t continue the commission.
-Today the artwork is lost.
+Leonardo, though made the preliminary sketch an absolute masterpiece, he didn’t continue the commission.
+Today the artwork is lost under the multiple layers of paint.

 The Battle of Anghiari by Peter Paul Rubens Leonardo